This is Eva. She is here to ask some of the questions we think you might have about our Eco Actions.

 At SCA, we strive to reduce the amount of material used at every stage of the lifecycle: in manufacturing through smart product and packaging design; in use by offering a wide range of products that allows the selection of the most suitable size for individual needs; and finally through TENA Clinical Support Services which allows care homes to optimize the amount of products they use and waste produced.

-Eva: It's good to know that SCA is taking responsibility for reducing its impact on the environment.
+Eva: It's good to know that Essity is taking responsibility for reducing its impact on the environment.